 Mount St. Louis Moonstone is one of the largest family owned ski resorts in Ontario.
-It was founded 48 years ago by Austrian Alpine skier Josl Huter.
+It was founded 51 years ago by Austrian Alpine skier Josl Huter.
 The resort is located in the snow belt region of Ontario.
 Today, it contains 36 different ski slopes in addition to 9 chair lifts and 3 carpets.
-The resort is known for being family friendly and prides itself on accommodating everyone, from the beginner skier/snowboarder to the most advanced in their discipline.
+The resort is known for being family friendly and prides itself on accommodating everyone, from beginner skiers and snowboarders to the most advanced in their discipline.

 In 1956, a young Austrian, Josl Huter arrived in Canada to settle into Toronto and began working in the automotive industry.
 Although a passionate skier, avid racer and an Austrian National Alpine competitor, settling in Canada for skiing was not his original intention.
 However, it did not take long for the skiing legend to begin!